 Among the houses, was evidence of the water system along with the drainage system for the city.
 Larger rocks sat in the roads so that people could cross the streets without coming in contact with the sewage that was poured into the roads.
 Claudia also showed us a large theatre and an area behind the theatre where the gladiators would train before they were sent off to fight the criminals.
 They were often sent to fight in Rome, but there was a colosseum nearby that was sometimes used in Pompeii.

 In addition, a common business at the time was a brothel, which was legalized and taxed in the community.
 These houses still had rooms with uncomfortable looking stone beds along with graphic images painted on the walls, serving as a “menu” for customers at the time.
-The reason these images survived thousands of years is because the paintings are frescoes, meaning they are done on wet plaster.
-This preserves the color and design for endless amounts of time.
+The reason these images survived thousands of years is because the paintings are frescoes, meaning they are painted on wet plaster.
+This preserves the color and design for endless time.

 Finally, among the ruins, we saw leftover remnants that hadn’t made it into museums.
 Here were items such as bowls, jewelry, and even carbonized bread.
 I was shocked that these things had been preserved until now.
 So, what happened to the people of Pompeii?
 Unfortunately, it is a huge tragedy that this city was wiped out.
 However, it is lucky that the city had about two days notice after hearing about what happened in Herculaneum.
 Many people got out of the town by boat; although tragically some people suffocated from the volcanic ash.
 Using the carbonized remains, archaeologists were able to create human casts using plaster.
 We saw actual casts of a person curled up in a ball, a baby, as well as a dog with a full set of teeth.